nielssorensen/OpenEmu-wiki/User-guide:-CD-based-games.md

     `$ mdf2iso --cue name_of_file.mdf`
 3. This will generate compatible .bin/.cue files in the same directory, with the same name as the original image.

+### Q. I have a .SBI file

+Hundreds of PAL region PlayStation games used [LibCrypt](http://wiki.redump.org/index.php?title=PlayStation_1:_LibCrypt_protection), a copy protection mechanism that stored non-standard data in subchannels on the disc.
+If missing from a backup, this crippled games by disabling input (Ape Escape), impossible difficulty (Lucky Luke: Western Fever) or freezing at boot (Resident Evil 3: Nemesis) or during a level (Wip3out).

+Dumped copies that use **cue sheets** require additional `.sbi` subchannel data files in order for these games to work.

+Download `.sbi` files for affected games from [redump.org](http://redump.org/discs/libcrypt/2/) by first choosing your game and then finding "SBI subchannels" at the top of the page.

+Drag and drop the `.sbi` to import it alongside your game. **IMPORTANT** — The `.sbi` file **must** be named exactly as the base filename of your cue sheet including case e.g.
+* `Ape Escape (Europe).cue` and `Ape Escape (Europe).sbi`
+* `Wip3out (Europe) (En,Fr,De,Es,It).CUE` and `Wip3out (Europe) (En,Fr,De,Es,It).SBI`

+**Note: [multi-disc games](https://github.com/OpenEmu/OpenEmu/wiki/User-guide:-CD-based-games#q-i-have-a-multi-disc-game) such as Final Fantasy VIII, Final Fantasy IX, Galerians and Parasite Eve II must have all `.sbi` files for each disc imported.**